threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### Where does the Threefold Explorer take its data from?

 The Threefold Explorer takes its data from this website: https://gridproxy.grid.tf/.

 ***

+### Is there a way to see the Threefold Grid's metrics?

+You can see the Threefold Grid Devnet's metrics on the page [metrics.grid.tf](https://metrics.grid.tf/).
+The metric tool is using Grafana, an open source visualization web application.

+To see the statistics of the Threefold Grid in general, visit the [Threefold Dashboard](https://dashboard.grid.tf/explorer/statistics) and select Statistics in the left menu Explorer.

+***